-I don’t know—these folks just don’t seem to be thinking the way Jesus might expect them too, what with their mixture of God and the fear of free thinkers and immigrants and the dislike of gays, the belief in the free market and tax cuts and good old competition to keep prices in line, deregulation and a membership in the NRA and their belief in the never-ending need for national defense.
+These folks just don’t seem to be thinking the way Jesus might expect them too, what with their mixture of God and the fear of free thinkers and immigrants and the dislike of gays, the belief in the free market and tax cuts and good old competition to keep prices in line, deregulation and a membership in the NRA and their belief in the never-ending need for national defense.

-I was reading about this born-again fellow by the name of David Lane who has been organizing Pastors’ Policy Briefing symposiums across the land, in the hope that evangelicals and conservatives will hop on board and get their version of God in the political arena to shape up the nation.
+I was reading about this born-again fellow by the name of David Lane who has been organizing Pastors’ Policy Briefing symposiums across the land in the hope that evangelicals and conservatives will hop on board and get their version of God in the political arena to shape up the nation.

 That doesn’t sound nice to me.